PROFILE-Peru's central bank chief Julio Velarde

 Date of Birth: June 30, 1952

-Term: Velarde was reappointed to head the central bank by President Ollanta Humala in 2011.
-He was first named to the post in September 2006 by former President Alan Garcia.
+Term: Velarde was reappointed to head the central bank by President Ollanta Humala in July.
+Velarde was first named to the post in September 2006 by former President Alan Garcia.

 Key Facts: